pozsarzs/alanz80x/README.md

 \delta: (Q \times (T \cup R) \times S) \rightarrow Q \times (T \cup R) \times S \times D
 $$

-Input:  current state, a selected data carrier (tape or register), and the symbol read from it.
+Input:  current state, a selected data source (tape or register), and the symbol read from it.
-Output: new state, target data carrier (tape or register), symbol to be written, and head movement.
+Output: new state, selected data target (tape or register), symbol to be written, and head movement.

 ## Machine of sets - sets of the machine

 These are the machine's sets in alphabetical order, with indexed elements.
 Most elements of a set are abstract identifiers, but any elements that have a value are specified.
 This value is used in the t36 file and in program messages.

-### Data carriers set

-This set is the union of the set of registers and the set of tapes.
-A register is not a true data carrier, but both are used for the same purpose, they only differ in their capacity.

-$$
-C = R \cup T, |C| = 14.
-$$

 ### Head movement direction set